PTO for a parent

 • Create a medical document planner with your parent.

 Ensure you have copies of their driver’s license, insurance cards, advance directive, medical history and medication list.
 Make sure you know which pharmacy they use.
 Both digital and paper copies are useful.
-A planner like this one is helpful
+A planner like this one is helpful.

 1. Recognize post-surgery support will take more time than you expect.
 Transportation to follow-up appointments, support through medication reactions and personal assistance may be needed.
 Enlist other family members to help ahead of time.
 If you are providing the physical follow-up care yourself, remember self-care so that you can show up as your best self.